williaz/TechRefresher/Core_Spring.md

 }
 ```

-• What is the default rollback policy in a JUnit test, when you use the @RunWith(SpringJUnit4ClassRunner.class) in JUnit 4 or @ExtendWith(SpringExtension.class) in JUnit 5, and annotate your @Test annotated method with @Transactional?
+### What is the default rollback policy in a JUnit test, when you use the @RunWith(SpringJUnit4ClassRunner.class) in JUnit 4 or @ExtendWith(SpringExtension.class) in JUnit 5, and annotate your @Test annotated method with @Transactional?
+- Such a transaction will automatically be rolled back after the completion of the test-method.

-• Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?
+### Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?
+- JDBC AutoCommit will cause each individual SQL statement as to be executed in its own transaction and the transaction committed when each statement is completed.
+- JDBC AutoCommit can be disabled by calling the setAutoCommit method with the value false on a JDBC connection.

 ## Spring Data JPA
 • What do you need to do in Spring if you would like to work with JPA?

 • Are you able to participate in a given transaction in Spring while working with JPA?

 • Which PlatformTransactionManager(s) can you use with JPA?

 • What do you have to configure to use JPA with Spring?
-How does Spring Boot make this
+How does Spring Boot make this easier?
-easier?

 • What is a Repository interface?
 • How do you define a Repository interface?
 Why is it an interface not a class?